Edgar-Donk/tkinter.ttk.style/docs/01basics.rst

 Script 01Label_config.py
 ------------------------

-.. note:: To view or hide the code just click on the arrow.
+To view or hide the code just click on the arrow.

 .. container:: toggle